 nOOds are comprised of many light-emitting diodes (LEDs), they have a specific polarity, with distinct anode (“plus”) and cathode (“minus”) ends.
 If a nOOd doesn’t light, you might just need to flip it.
 The anode end can be identified by a teeny-tiny hole in the metal end tab.

 An inline current-limiting resistor is recommended.
-Try around 50 Ohms if the supply voltage is close to 3V, and 220Ω around 5V.
+For 3V nOOds, try around 50 Ohms if the supply voltage is close to 3V, and 220Ω for a 5-ish Volt supplt.
 For brief tests at these voltages you can probably omit this, but for best longevity it’s a smart thing to have.

 nOOds can be powered directly off a 3V coin cell such as a CR2032.
-This won’t be as bright as with a “proper” power source, but for small items and props it’s a great effect.
+This won’t be as bright as with a “proper” power source, but for small items and props it’s a great effect and runs for hours…sometimes even a couple days!
 Because these cells are inherently current-limited, no resistor is needed.

 Given the vagaries and differences among microcontrollers, rather than controlling nOOds straight off GPIO pins, consider using a dedicated LED driver such as the AW9523.
 This ensures consistent peak brightness regardless of the type of microcontroller, and dimming is performed via current control rather than PWM; the light is perfectly steady and photographs well.
 Current-limiting is performed by the device, so no per-nOOd resistor is needed.